123pankaj/rating-app/README.md

 pip install -e .
 ```

-You have now access to cli commands and you can init the app
+You have now access to cli commands and you can init the app.
+This will intialize the db and create sample user, products and order.

 ```
 rating_app init